 Settings MenuThe settings menu lets you modify the settings, get online help and get information about the app.

 SettingsYou can select the resolution here.
 The maximum resolution is dependent on your device.
 You can also choose to start with the image or the canvas cleared to white, black or cream.
 These choices apply the next time you open a photo.
-It's easy to get online help by clicking the button.
+It's easy to get online help by tapping the button "Get Online Help".